Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 We also note that in the optically thin limit, we listed a number of closures that were theoretically equivalent as long as $F^k F_k = E^2$, a condition satisfied if all neutrinos propagate in the same direction.
-These expressions do however differ in regimes when $F^kF_k \neq E^2$.
-Shibata {\it et al}~\cite{shibata:11} show that the choice \beq P^{ij}_{\rm thin} = E \frac{F^i F^j}{F^k F_k} \eeq has the advantage to guarantee $P^k_k = E$, but can lead to superluminal characteristic speeds for the moment equations.
+These expressions do however differ in regimes when $F^kF_k \neq E^2$. \cite{shibata:11} show that the choice \beq P^{ij}_{\rm thin} = E \frac{F^i F^j}{F^k F_k} \eeq has the advantage to guarantee $P^k_k = E$, but can lead to superluminal characteristic speeds for the moment equations if used directly as a closure, i.e. for $d_{\rm thin}=1$, $d_{\rm thick}=0$.
 On the other hand \beq P^{ij}_{\rm thin} = \frac{F^i F^j}{\sqrt{F^k F_k}} \eeq leads to $P^k_k \neq E$ when $F^k F_k \neq E^2$.
-Their recommendation to prefer Eq.~\ref{eq:M1cthin2} has been followed in merger simulations so far.
+Their recommendation to prefer Eq.~\eqref{eq:M1cthin2}, consistent with \cite{1984JQSRT..31..149L,1999CRASM.329..915D}, has been followed in merger simulations so far, and appears to lead to a system of equations that is both hyperbolic and causal \citep{1999CRASM.329..915D,shibata:11}.

-As $\xi$ is a function of the fluid-frame moments $J,H_\alpha$, which are themselves functions of the simulation frame moments $E,F_i,P^{ij}$, and as $P^{ij}$ depends on $\xi$, we see that our prescription for $\xi$ is an implicit equation.
+As $\xi$ is a function of the fluid-frame moments $(J,H_\alpha)$, which are themselves functions of the evolved simulation frame moments $(E,F_i,P^{ij})$; and as $P^{ij}$ depends on $\xi$, we see that our prescription for $\xi$ is an implicit equation.
 We can solve for $\xi$ by searching for roots of the function \beq R(\xi) = \frac{J^2-H^\alpha H_\alpha}{E^2} \eeq with the known physical bounds $\xi \in [0,1]$.
 As $\xi$ changes relatively slowly, the value of $\xi$ at the end of a recent time step is usually a good initial guess for the current value of $\xi$, allowing for rapid convergence of many root finding algorithms.